Harsh-Chaurasia16/Life-Skill-Repo/Prevention-of-Sexual-Harassment.md

 ## How to handle cases of harassment?
 There are many ways of handling cases of harassment I will discuss them:
 * the first thing to think about doing when you feel you're being harassed is to tell the person to stop.
-* Next if that doesn't work tell your supervisor
+* Next if that doesn't work tell your supervisor.
 * If the supervisor is the harasser then tell his supervisor or someone like HR.
 * If a client harrases you or the contracts depended on the sexual favours then you should document what happened and what was said, so if things escalate you should talk to a supervisor.

 ## How to behave appropriately?
 The guidelines to consider here are to ask yourself:
-  * Would you do or say the same thing in the same way if your wife, husband, son, daughter or other loved one was standing right next to you? if not don't do it at work.
+  * Would you do or say the same thing in the same way if your wife, husband, son, daughter or other loved one was standing right next to you?
+If not don't do it at work.
-  * Is what you're doing potentially crossing a personal or physical boundary of another person? like touching, unless you know a person well and have certainty that any kind of touching besides a handshake is welcome don't do it at work.
+  * Is what you're doing potentially crossing a personal or physical boundary of another person?
+Like touching, unless you know a person well and have certainty that any kind of touching besides a handshake is welcome don't do it at work.
   * Has the person given you notice in any way?
 If they show any discomfort stop immediately.
 * Other than these you should be mindful:
   * Whenever you manage people it's important to treat them equally, performance should be the only thing that's rewarded.